Taurus, which is ruled by Venus

-In the Hebrew alphabet the Hierophant refers to the letter Vau, which means a Nail.
-We thus see 9 nails at the top of the card which form the architectural support of the card.
+In the Hebrew alphabet, the Hierophant refers to the letter Vau, which means a Nail.
+We thus see 9 nails at the top of the card which forms the architectural support of the card.

 The Hierophant is seated on a throne of a Bull and is surrounded by Elephants, which serve as symbols of the groundedness and heaviness of Taurus.

 For Crowley, this Hierophant is definitely not the traditional Pope figure of other decks.

 In each corner are four Cherubs, inhuman beasts of heaven, representing the “principle business…of all magical work,” which is uniting the microcosm (human consciousness) with the macrocosm (Divine consciousness).
 Accordingly, the Cherubs correspond to the classic four beasts of the Zodiac (seen in the Rider-Waite-Smith World card): Lion, Bull, Eagle, Man/Angel.

 Before the Hierophant, who Crowley calls “The Manifestor of the Mystery,” is a diaphonus six-pointed star or hexagram, which represents the macrocosm.
 Within it, in the center of the card, is a pentagram with a dancing child, representing Crowley’s new Aeon of Horus, the Child of Osiris who has supplanted the Dying Gods of ancient times and who has ushered in a new spiritual epoch.

 The woman holding the sword in the front represents the Scarlet Woman, the same woman we see in XI, Lust, who is the feminine complement to the masculine energy of the Sun.
 As a “Manifestor,” Crowley’s Hierophant functions to Initiate Seekers into mystery traditions like Thelema.